Economy of North Korea: Mining

 According to a 2012 report by South Korea-based North Korea Resource Institute (NKRI), North Korea has substantial reserves of iron ore, coal, limestone, and magnesite.
 In addition, North Korea is thought to have tremendous potential rare metal resources, which have been valued in excess of US$6 trillion.

 It is the world's 18th largest producer of iron and zinc, and has the 22nd largest coal reserves in the world.
 It is also the 15th largest fluorite producer and 12th largest producer of copper and salt in Asia.
 Other major natural resources in production include lead, tungsten, graphite, magnesite, gold, pyrites, fluorspar, and hydropower.

 In 2015, North Korea exported 19.7 million tonnes of coal, worth $1.06 billion, much of it to China.

 In 2016 it was estimated that coal shipments to China accounted for about 40% of exports.

 However, starting from February 2017 China suspended all North Korean coal imports, although according to China overall trade with North Korea increased.

 Information technology and culture

 North Korea has a developing information technology industry.
 In 2018, a technological exhibition unveiled a new Wi-Fi service called Mirae ("Future"), which allowed mobile devices to access the intranet network in Pyongyang.
 The exhibition also showcased a home automation system using speech recognition in Korean.

+North Korea established the Artificial Intelligence Research Institute under the Bureau of the Information Industry Guidance in 2013, which in 2021 was incorporated into the Ministry of Information Industry.

 North Korea's cartoon animation studios such as SEK Studio sub-contract work from South Korean animation studios.
 Mansudae Overseas Projects builds monuments around the world.